aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-design/presentation-theme/_index.md

 ```

-This Java code shows you how to change the presentation theme font:
+This PHP code shows you how to change the presentation theme font:

 ```php
   $pres->getMasterTheme()->getFontScheme()->getMinor()->setLatinFont(new FontData("Arial"));